dotmesh-io/docs/hugo/content/install-setup/gke.md

 First - let's authenticate our `gcloud` cli and point to the correct project.

-Change the value of `my-gcloud-project` to your active project:
+Change the value of `my-gcloud-project` to your active project id:

 ```plain
 export GCLOUD_PROJECT=my-gcloud-project